Defining Sales Tax, Sellers Use Tax, and Consumer Use Tax

 • Purchases made on the Internet from vendors who are not required to be registered and sales tax is not charged.

-A person buys a vehicle from a dealer in a neighboring state and the dealer does not charge sales tax on the vehicle.
-The buyer must pay use tax on the purchase price of the vehicle when he/she returns to his/her state and/or city.
+A person buys a vehicle from a dealer in a neighboring state, and the dealer does not charge sales tax on the car.
+The buyer must pay use tax on the vehicles purchase price when they return to their state and/or city.

 If you are interested in learning more about Consumer Use Tax solutions for your business or what Vertex has to offer, reach out to our team today.